How to Dehydrate Rhubarb

 Dehydrating Rhubarb collage

 Rhubarb is great for pies, desserts, tarts, and smoothies too.
 Check out the recipes for sauce and jam at the bottom of this post.
-Here are instructions on how to rehydrate your rhubarb (or any fruits and vegetables).
+Here are instructions on how to rehydrate your rhubarb (or any fruit and vegetable).

 Top questions: How do you dehydrate rhubarb, and can you dehydrate rhubarb?

-And how to make dehydrated rhubarb to is tackled further down this page!
+And how to make dehydrated rhubarb too is tackled further down this page!

 Dehydrated rhubarb candy?